 As a leader, you have a great obligation to see that your customers are given the best possible care.
 Customers are the reason you do what you do and customers are crucial to your success.
 As you lead your team, make a key component of your strategy to make it easy for the customer to do business with you.
-Can your current and future customer find you and communicate with you using the tools they are comfortable with?
+Can your current and future customers find you and communicate with you using the tools they are comfortable with?
 Do you provide accurate information?
-Are you available, flexible and efficient in the delivery of your service?
+Are you available, flexible, and efficient in the delivery of your service?
 Do you make it easy to pay and understand your bill?
 Do you give high-quality advice?
 Your obligation is to review and continue to review the way you do business and validate that it is easy for your customers.

 One path to personal success is to make your manager successful.
 Deliver information on time.
 Understand the rhythm and structure of the business and help your manager be ready for the peaks and valleys of the business.
 Keep your manager informed and in a position to stay on top of the critical issues of the business.
 Help them grow their reputation in a positive direction.
 Be the yin to their yang, filling the pieces of the puzzle where they are poor and you are strong so that together you are a better and more complete whole.
 Ease their daily process by anticipating their needs and honoring their request with complete and professional deliverables.